AlGepe/OmniCalcs/menBMI/BMI_for_men.md

 `BMI = weight / height²`

 As you can see, BMI is very simple to calculate which is both its strength and its biggest flaw.
-Since it uses only height and weight it leaves out a big amount of factors that affect the body composition of a person such as <portal cid=123>lean body mass</portal>, <portal cid=292>body fat</portal>, <portal cid=777>body water percentage</poratal>...
+Since it uses only <portal cid=733>height</portal> and weight it leaves out a big amount of factors that affect the body composition of a person such as <portal cid=123>lean body mass</portal>, <portal cid=292>body fat</portal>, <portal cid=777>body water percentage</poratal>...
 That play a big role in correct functioning of our bodies.

+If you are interested in learning what type of body you have, rather than you body mass index, we invite you to visit our <portal cid=748>waist to height ratio calculator</portal> and our <portal cid=566>body type calculator</portal> where you will find all the necessary information.
+Alternatively we have available other calculation tools such as <portal cid=237>army body fat calculator</portal>, <portal cid=233>navy body fat calculator</portal> that will give you other valuable metrics related to your body's health.

 ## Why we need a BMI calculator for male